 The FX VaR measures are computed in a vended software application which reads FX positions directly from Northern Trust's trading systems each day.
 Data vendors provide FX rates and interest rates for all currencies.
-Risk Management monitors on a daily basis VaR model inputs and outputs for reasonableness
+The Risk Management function monitors on a daily basis VaR model inputs and outputs for reasonableness.

 VaR Variations.
 Northern Trust monitors several variations of the FX VaR measures to meet specific regulatory and internal management needs.
 Variations include different methodologies (historical, variance-covariance, and Monte Carlo), equally-weighted and exponentially-weighted volatilities, horizons of one day and ten days, confidence levels ranging from 95% to 99.95%, and look-back periods of one year and four years.
-Those alternative measures provide management with a rich array of corroborating metrics and alternative perspectives on Northern Trust's market risks.
+Those alternative measures provide management an array of corroborating metrics and alternative perspectives on Northern Trust's market risks.

 VaR Reporting.
 Automated daily reports are produced and distributed to business unit managers and risk managers.
-Risk Management also reviews and reports several variations of the VaR measures in historical time series format to provide management with a historical perspective on risk.
+The Risk Management function also reviews and reports several variations of the VaR measures in historical time series format to provide management with a historical perspective on risk.